nataliedeee/Dupille_Resume/Resume1.md

 * Provided an excellent level of customer service to ensure utmost client satisfaction throughout their entire time working with Foodz
 * Assisted clients throughout the entire event planning process; coordinated events ranging in size from 25-350
 * Demonstrated on-the-fly problem solving on site at events both as an ESC and as a bartender

-**Freelance Illustrator and Cartoonist**, Self-Employed, Seattle, WA
-May 2013 - present

-* Work to constructively and creatively meet clients’ needs by conceptualizing, drawing, and finalizing images for  digital, product, and print publication (view full artist resume on website)
-* Create comics and illustrations for various publications, including the Seattle Weekly and Taproot Magazine as well as numerous anthologies, product lines, and self-published work
-* In-depth knowledge of Adobe Creative Suite, specifically Adobe Photoshop and InDesign

 **Nature Counselor and Camper Leader Counselor** , Hidden Valley Camp, Granite Falls, WA